 Why do you need a WordPress gallery plugin?
-The simple answer is to help you make impact with your images.
+The simple answer is to help you make an impact with your images.
 You can make an even bigger impression on your audience by adding in a lightbox popup function.
 Of course, there’s much more to it.
-A WordPress gallery with lightbox popup not only makes a stunning visual impact, it also makes it easier for your users to view and appreciate your images or videos.
+A WordPress gallery with a lightbox popup can also make it easier for your users to view and appreciate your images or videos.

 Plus, it’s really easy to set up!
 But before we talk about how to do this, let’s have a quick look at why you should be using a WordPress gallery plugin, and why it’s a good idea to use a lightbox with this.

 A WordPress gallery plugin is more efficient than the gallery that comes standard with WordPress.
 We’ve covered this before in more detail, but just to recap quickly, a plugin like FooGallery Free (or Pro) gives you far more flexibility when it comes to customizing your gallery and adding the features you need.

 With a gallery plugin, you can create unique and beautiful photo galleries, which can be used to showcase your products or services, as part of your content marketing strategy, or simply to add visual aids to your blog.
 The possibilities are many and varied.

 There are other benefits as well.
 As most gallery plugins use thumbnails, instead of loading the full-size image, you’re cutting down on page load times.
 Of course, your full-size images will load when someone clicks on the thumbnails, so they should still be optimized.
 FooGallery also uses Lazy Loading to further improve page speed.